andrevidela/Research-report/Thesis/index.md

 This function should perform in constant space (`O(1)`) but currently, the Idris compiler always allocates new values when a constructor is called.
 In addition, the old value is now ready to be freed but we have to wait on the garbage collector to catch it.

-Unfortunately, we cannot simply implement the free and update feature in order to see what kind of performance improvement we can get out of linear types.
+Unfortunately, we cannot naively implement the free and update optimisation in order to see what kind of performance improvement we can get out of linear types.
 This is because a linear variable is not guaranteed to be unique when it is called on a linear function.
 One example of this sharing mechanism can be seen with function subtyping.

-## Linear function subtyping
+### Issues with finear function subtyping

 In order to make the interplay between unrestricted and linear functions easier, Idris2 features subtyping on functions.
-As a refresher, subtyping allows a function to accept another type than the one that it has been specified with, as long as the other type is a subtype of the original one.
-In the following example we are going to assume we have access to two types, `A` and `B`, and that `B` is a subtype of `A`, noted with `B <: A`
+As a refresher, subtyping allows a function to accept another type than the one that it has been specified with, as long as the other type is a _subtype_ of the original one.
+In the following example we are going to assume we have access to two types, `A` and `B`, with `B` is a subtype of `A`, noted with `B <: A`

 ```haskell